ApionXD/Epsilon/README.md

 # Lexicon
 Item stock tracker.
-Checks websites for any item defined in the cards file.
+Checks websites for any item defined in the items file.
 Inspired by [streetmerchant.](https://github.com/jef/streetmerchant)
 To get started, download and extract the most recent release and run the "Run Epsilon" file.